Posterior Concentration for Gaussian Process Priors under Rescaled and Hierarchical Mat\'ern and Confluent Hypergeometric Covariance Functions: Posterior Contraction Rates for Isotropic Cases

 \section{Posterior Contraction Rates for Isotropic Cases}

-In this section we study Gaussian processes with rescaled isotropic Mat\'ern and CH covariance functions.
+In this section we study Gaussian process priors with rescaled isotropic Mat\'ern and CH covariance functions.
 Section \ref{rescaled measure section} introduces results describing their RKHSs.
 In Sections \ref{section3.2} and \ref{section3.3}, we obtain results illustrating their small deviation behavior and the approximation properties of their RKHSs.
 Minimax optimal rates of convergence for the respective posteriors are obtained by applying the general theory of Section \ref{section2.3} to the nonparametric regression with fixed design described in Section \ref{section2.4}.
-In Section \ref{section3.4}, we discuss the hierarchical Mat\'ern and CH process prior and show these hierarchical Bayesian procedures also yields minimax optimal rates of convergence, over a range of regularity values for the true function.
+In Section \ref{section3.4}, we discuss the hierarchical Mat\'ern and CH process priors and show these hierarchical Bayesian procedures also yield minimax optimal rates of convergence, over a range of regularity values for the true function.

-A bounded domain $\mathcal{X} \subset \mathbb{R}^d$ is said to be Lipschitz if its boundary can be covered by finitely many balls centered at boundary points such that the intersection $B \cap \mathcal{X}$ of each of these balls $B$ with the domain is equal to the intersection $B \cap S$ for $S$ a rotation of the supergraph of a Lipschitz function on $\mathbb{R}^{d-1}$\citep{wellner2013weak}.
-In this section and throughout the remainder of the article $\mathcal{T}$ denotes a convex bounded Lipschitz domain in $\mathbb{R}^d$.